oscar-system/oscar-website/etc/README.server.md

 <https://oscar.computeralgebra.de/webhook.php>.

-The crucial bit is at the end of this .php file, where an empty file `/home/oscar/oscar-website.trigger` is created.
-This is detected by a systemd unit /etc/systemd/system/oscar-website.path (a copy of this file is in the /etc/ directory of the oscar-website repo).
+The crucial bit is at the end of this .php file, where an empty file `/home/oscar-www/oscar-website.trigger` is created.
+This is detected by a systemd unit `/etc/systemd/system/oscar-website.path` (a copy of this file is in the `etc` directory of the oscar-website repo).

 This then triggers /etc/systemd/system/oscar-website.service (a copy of this file is in the etc/ directory of the oscar-website repo).

-This finally executes etc/update.sh, which runs jekyll.
+This finally executes `etc/update.sh`, which runs jekyll.

 For authentication, we set a secret token in `/etc/apache2/sites-enabled/oscar.conf`